martinvw/vbusdecode/README.md

 > cat /dev/ttyUSB0 | vbusdecode 0,15,0.1 2,15,0.1 4,15,0.1 6,15,0.1 8,7,1 9,7,1
 > Will give out, temp of S1,S2,S3,S4 and pump1 speed and pump2

-Included is a sample of a serial port capture , raw.log, from a Resol Deltasol BS Plus ,so can you test with;
+Included is a sample of a serial port capture , raw.log, from a Resol Deltasol BS Plus, so can you test with;
 > cat raw.log | vbusdecode 0,15,0.1 2,15,0.1 4,15,0.1 6,15,0.1 8,7,1 9,7,1

 ## Compiling ##

 Tested under linux, osx and windows under cygwin.

-just compile
+just make

 ```
-g++ vbusdecode.c -o vbusdecode
+make all
 ```

 ## Arguments  ##